My best bear friend.

 A typical day working remotely from Lake Tahoe: an early morning hike into the mountains, many hours typing away at the local coffee shop, an evening stroll by the lake, and finally back to the campsite to make dinner over the fire.

-A tranquil stroll through the shaded redwoods after a windy drive up into the mountains.
+A summer hike through the shaded redwoods after a windy drive up into the mountains.

 Spent a full day exploring Point Reyes National Seashore.
 Hikes and sights while escaping the summer heat.